-The Doppler effect calculator will help you to analyze the changing frequency of sound you hear if either the source of sound or the observer is in motion.
+The Doppler effect calculator will help you analyze the changing frequency of sound you hear if either the source of sound or the observer is in motion.
 This article will explain in detail what is the Doppler effect and how to properly use the Doppler effect equation.

-What is the Doppler effect
+What is the Doppler effect?

 Why did that happen?
 Precisely because of the Doppler effect.
 Doppler hypothesized that if a source of waves moves relative to the observer, then the frequency of these waves changes (along with their wavelength).
+Learn more about waves in our wavelength calculator or our frequency calculator.

 Doppler effect equation